dundeemath/MA22004/docs/02-basics-stat-infer.md

 > The **Cherry Tree Data** contains 31 obs. of three features (diameter, height, and volume) and can be accessed in `r` by loading `library(datasets)` and then calling `data(trees)`.

 The quantile-quantile plot^[
 How do we tell whether a population is normal?
-Constructing a normal quantile-quantile plot is one way of assessing whether a normality assumption is reasonable; such a plot compares the the quantiles of the sample data $x_i$ against the (theoretical) standard normal quantiles.
+Constructing a normal quantile-quantile plot is one way of assessing whether a normality assumption is reasonable; such a plot compares the quantiles of the sample data $x_i$ against the (theoretical) standard normal quantiles.
 If the sample data is consistent with a sample from a normal distribution, then the points will lie on a straight line (more or less).
 Below we display the QQ plot comparing quantiles of cherry tree heights from \@ref(tab:cherry-data) to normal quantiles.
 <img src="02-basics-stat-infer_files/figure-html/qq-plot-cherry-1.png" width="672" />
 ]
 comparing the quantiles of this data to the quantiles of a normal distribution, is fairly straight.
 Therefore, we assume that the distribution of black cherry tree heights is (at least approximately) normal with a mean value $\mu$; i.e., that the population of heights is distributed $\mathsf{N}(\mu, \sigma^2)$ where $\mu$ is a parameter to be estimated and $\sigma^2$ is unknown.
 The observations $X_1, \dots, X_{31}$ are then assumed to be a random sample from this normal distribution (iid).
 Consider the following three different stimators and the resulting point estimates for $\mu$ based on the $31$ samples.